-Servic es that are covered for you What you must pay when you get these services nursin limite g facility (SNF).
-Covered services include, but are not d to: the hospital or skilled nursing facility (SNF). • Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services • Surgical dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational therapy 🍑 Mo edical nutrition therapy (but n benefit is for people with diabetes, renal (kidney) disease ot on dialysis), or after a kidney transplant ordered by doctor.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+What you must pay when you get these services Services that are covered for you nursing facility (SNF).
+Covered services include, but are not the hospital or skilled limited to: nursing facility (SNF).
+Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy There is no coinsurance.
+This benefit is for people with diabetes, renal (kidney) disease copayment, or deductible (but not on dialysis), or after a kidney transplant ordered by for members eligible your doctor. for Medicare-covered medical nutrition therapy We cover 3 hours of one-on-one counseling services during services. your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these medical nutrition therapy services.
+A physician must prescribe these